ibalosh/sinhook/readme.md

 You can try it out by generating couple of webhook endpoints.

+## Configuration

+Once you run the web app for the first time, in config folder, new configuration file called 'general.yaml' will be created.
+In this file you can configure things like port to use, number of total hooks to store, whether to use authorization.

+## Enable authorization

+If you would like to add basic access authentication, all you need to do is enable it in 'security' section in the 'general.yaml' file.
+Username and password stored in configuration file will be required once you enable authentication.

 ## Endpoints

 Here's the list of endpoints and options Sinhook has to offer.